 You can print the plastic parts yourself using the files provided on Thingiverse, or you can buy a kit from the designer.
 I printed the parts over the space of a few days while I was working on other things.
 The base takes a few hours to print and there are many other parts, so don’t try to rush through it.
 Collect everything you need and lay it out to make sure you have it all.

-- Pack of acupuncture needles (I used these ones)
+Pack of acupuncture needles (I used these ones in 0.35x40mm size)

 The Thingiverse project includes both large and small PCB holders.
 I’ve only printed the small ones so far.
 Thread an M5 bolt up through the base and a bracket, and put an M5 washer and wing-nut on top.
 Make sure the bracket can slide along the slot.